cengage/eslint-config-cengage/README.md

 1. Your rules can be more strict, but not reduce the strictness of any of the existing rules.
 In cases where a rule from this config is causing too much friction, you may temporarily override that rule and discuss with UI architecture if that rule should be changed in the standard, if the exception can be made for your project, or if you need to address that in your codebase.
 2. Your rules do not conflict with any of the standard rules or automated formatting.
 3. You are prepared to remove these rules if they conflict with standard rules in future updates.
 4. Do not add rules that enforce stylistic options.
-Code format should be handled via Prettier and you can optionally choose to enforce that with the `eslint-plugin-prettier` mentioned above.
+Code format should be handled via Prettier.

 This is subjective, so not listed as a guideline: